alexwlchan/scripts/README.md

 I add all the subfolders to my PATH so I don't need to remember how they're organised, but it might make it easier to find stuff!

+## What goes in this repo

+The script in this repo are pretty short – typically 50 lines or less (including documentation).
+They're mostly stuff that I can write all in one go.

+If a script gets sufficiently large and complicated that it might benefit from its own documentation or change history, it "graduates" into a separate repo.

 ## Contributors

 My scripts include code written by other people, and in those cases I've [attributed the commit that added the code/script to multiple authors][trailer].